 \[ \begin{align} aL - s\left(L\right) &= aL - \frac{h\left(L\right) + \ln\left(7\right)}{h^2\left(L\right)} = 0\nonumber\\ \Leftrightarrow f_1\left(L\right) &\coloneqq aLh^2\left(L\right) - h\left(L\right) - \ln\left(7\right) = 0.\tag{37.12}\label{eq:mo_l_num_deriv_2} \end{align} \]

 Eq.
 (37.12) cannot be solved analytically and must therefore be solved numerically.
-This corresponds to determining the zero of $f_1$.
-For this you use a Newton iteration with
+This corresponds to determining the root of $f_1$.
+For this, one uses a Newton iteration with

 \[ \begin{align} f_1\left(L_i\right) + f_1'\left(L_i\right)\cdot\left(L_{i+1} - L_i\right) = 0, \end{align} \]

 here $i$ is the iteration step.
-It applies
+One has

 \[ \begin{align} f_1'\left(L\right) = ah^2\left(L\right) + 2aLh\left(L\right)h'\left(L\right) - h'\left(L\right). \end{align} \]